pjakiela/ECON460/data1.md

 ![WDI web interface](wdi1.png)

 Once you've chosen a particular variable from the `Series` tab, you also need to choose the countries and years that you want.
 You should select all the countries on the `Country` tab (but not the aggregates).
 You may want to try a few different years:  you probably want a fairly recent year, but sometimes dats is not yet available for many countries for the most recent years.
 After you've chosen a variable, a set of countries, and a year, you will be asked to `Apply Changes`.
 When you do this, your data will appear on the webpage.
 At that point, you will be able to see if a variable happens to be missing for most countries - in which case, you should move on to another variable.
 You want to choose two variables that are available for most countires, so that your final data set contains at least 100 observations.

+Once you've selected your variables, the last step is to download your data using the `Download options` tab in the upper right.
+You can download your data as an Excel file or in csv format, either of which can be read into Stata or R.

 ## Analyzing Your Data

+Once you have your data, you will use it to produce (at least) four pieces of analysis:

+- A (small) table of summary statistics on your two variables (means, standard deviations, mins, maxes, and Ns)
+- A figure (e.g. a histogram or kernal density plot) illustrating something about the distribution of one of the variables
+- A scatter plot showing the relationship between your two variables
+- A regression table formally testing the relationship presented in the scatter plot

 ## Presenting Your Results